HL7NZ/hpi/input/pagecontent/general.md

 ### HTTP Header Details

-All requests for all resources must include an http header **userdd** that uniquely identifies the individual initiating the request.
+All requests for all resources must include an http header **userid** that uniquely identifies the individual initiating the request.
 Preferably the CPN of the user would be provided, if known, otherwise a user name that allows the authenticated organisation to identify the individual.